andreazanette/OfflineArcher/README.md

 . submit_OfflineArcher_TwentyQuestions.sh
 ```
 The code uses the torch lightning framework.
 Please refer to the documentation of torch lightning (https://lightning.ai/docs/pytorch/stable/) for additional information, such as using different flags when launching the code.
+For example, in order to run on GPU 0 please add
+--trainer.devices=[0].

 ### 4. Citing Archer
 ```